 A decision on your application will be based on the information you provide up to and during your interview.
 Any additional or new information after your interview may not be considered, unless requested by the BC PNP.

 Interviews are conducted in English only.
 If you are unable to communicate in English, you must obtain the services of a certified court interpreter.
 This is to ensure you will be able to clearly communicate to BC PNP program staff.
-You must submit a Use of an Interpreter form with a copy of the interpreter's certification a minimum of ten days prior to your scheduled interview.
+You must submit a Use of an Interpreter form a minimum of ten days prior to your scheduled interview.